How to Write an Effective Job Description

 You’ve created a brilliant job description, great!
 Now it’s time to make use of it.
 Create a job advert that you can advertise on you company website and job boards using the ‘overview of the job’, ‘company information’ (a shortened version), ‘key activities’, ‘required experience’, ‘skills and education’, ‘desired competencies and behaviours’ and ‘what we offer’ sections.
 You should also share the job description with your HR/Talent team and everyone else involved in the process (including recruitment partners if you are using them).

-Lastly, you should use the job description to create the interview process – you have a list of required and desired experience plus competencies and skills, how are you going to test for those at interview?
-Create some interview questions and distribute those and the plan to everyone involved.
+Lastly, you should use the job description to create the interview process – you have a list of required and desired experience plus competencies and skills that you can use to build your interview questions.
+If you'd like to find out more about creating an interview process, you can read another of our articles here.

 That’s it!
 If you’d like any more support with writing great job description or other aspects of the recruitment process, I would be more than happy to help!
 You can reach me on firstname.lastname@example.org and 0203 627 2420.